 Fred Hutchinson Cancer Research Center has one of the largest stem cell transplant centers in the world.
 Dr. E. Donnall Thomas pioneered bone marrow transplant there and received a Nobel Prize for his groundbreaking work.

-Seattle Children’s, along with Fred Hutchinson and the University of Washington, is one of only 28 comprehensive cancer centers in the United States, as designated by the National Cancer Institute (NCI).
+Seattle Children's, Fred Hutchinson and the University of Washington are a comprehensive cancer center, as designated by the National Cancer Institute (NCI).